-NOTE: You will need a Windows 2003 or 2008 server.
+NOTE: You will need a Windows 2003 or 2008 server, and either Firefox or Safari.
+You cannot use Internet Explorer to complete this workflow.
 If you cannot access the Apple push certificate portal using Firefox, you will need to use Safari to create the MDM certificate.

 Use the following procedures to generate the CSR, create the certificate, and install the certificate:

 Generate the Certificate Signing Request

 You generate a certificate signing request (CSR) on your MMS server or a Windows 2003/2008 server.

 1. Select Start > Control Panel > Administrative Tools.